AHAR

 Eat your food with a sense of gratitude instead of cribbing or complaining about it.

 According to the yoga philosophy, when we eat our food it is said to be an offering to God, thanking him for the food that we have.
 For our 3 major meals, ½ of the stomach should be filled with food, ¼ by water and ¼ has to be left empty.
+Water consumption depends upon person to person and there's no need to strictly follow the 3 liters per day rule.
+You should be able to understand how much water you need in a day.

 Typically, start your day with a glass of water or lemon water in the morning and have water after 30-45 minutes of finishing your 3 major meals.